rzryanz00/rzryanz00.github.io/_pages/about.md

 I am currently applying to Statistics Ph.D. programs for the Fall 2025 admission cycle.
 Hopefully, I'll be able to update this page with my future research.

-I grew up in New Jersey, and in my free time, I enjoy rock climbing and playing tennis and volleyball with friends.
+I grew up in New Jersey.
+In my free time I like to rock climb and play volleyball with friends!